lrowleyabel/ArticleLibrary/README.md

 1. This app is written in R, so you need to have it installed.
 If you don't have R, download and install it from [here](https://cran.rstudio.com/).
 2. Make sure the path to R is added to your environment variable (instructions [here](https://info201.github.io/r-intro.html#:~:text=In%20Windows%2C%20You%20can%20add%20the%20R.exe%20and%20RScript.exe%20programs%20to%20your%20computer%E2%80%99s%20PATH%20by%20editing%20your%20machine%E2%80%99s%20Environment%20Variables%20through%20the%20Control%20Panel%3A)).
 2. Download/clone this repository.
-To download, click the green 'Code' button above and click *Download ZIP*, then unpack the ZIP file.
+To download, click the green *Code* button above and click *Download ZIP*, then unpack the ZIP file.
 3. Save the *Article Library* folder wherever you want to keep it.
 The app will store your article database and the PDFs within this folder.
 4. To launch the app, run the *Article Library.bat* file and it should open in your default web browser.
 The first time you run the app, it may take a few minutes to open as it needs to install several R packages.
 5. Once open, the app should detect that this is your first time running it, so will prompt you to complete some set-up steps.